 What is Protect Our Neighbors?

-Protect Our Neighbors means that communities that meet certain criteria have less stringent restrictions than under Stay-At-Home and Safer-At-Home.
-Communities may permit activities at 50% of pre-pandemic capacity, with at least 6 feet between non-household members, and no more than 500 people in one setting at a time.
-Communities that can demonstrate strong public health and health care systems -- paired with low virus levels -- should take on more control over their own reopening plans.
+Protect Our Neighbors means that communities that meet certain criteria have less stringent restrictions than under Stay at Home and Safer at Home.
 Strong local public health and health care systems are the key to reopening the economy.
 Different communities will be at different phases, based on local conditions and capabilities.

 Protect Our Neighbors empowers local communities.

-Communities must meet criteria to be certified for the Protect Our Neighbors phase.
+Communities must meet the criteria to be certified for the Protect Our Neighbors phase.